python/cpython/Doc/library/datetime.rst

    date2.toordinal()``.
 Date comparison raises :exc:`TypeError` if
    the other comparand isn't also a :class:`date` object.
-However, ``NotImplemented`` is returned instead if the other comparand has a :meth:`timetuple` attribute.
+However, ``NotImplemented`` is returned instead if the other comparand has a :meth:`timetuple<date.timetuple>` attribute.
 This hook gives other kinds of date objects a chance at implementing mixed-type comparison.
 If not, when a :class:`date` object is compared to an object of a different type, :exc:`TypeError` is raised unless the comparison is ``==`` or ``!=``.
 The latter cases return